scherermichael-oss/gitlog-semver/README.md

 });
 ```

 The `messages` object contains an array with the commit messages for each release type.
-Only the fist line of the commit message will be shown and the preceding label is already stripped off the message text.
+Only the fist line of the commit message will be included and the preceding label is already stripped off the message text.
 If no message has been found for a release type, the corresponding property contains an empty array.